-In November of 2020, the state of Oregon passed a new measure that will eventually allow people to participate in legal psilocybin sessions.
-This comes after lots of encouraging evidence for psilocybin’s safety and efficacy, and it’s FDA designation as a breakthrough treatment for depression.
+In November 2020, the state of Oregon passed a new measure that allows people to participate in legal psilocybin sessions.
+This comes after lots of encouraging evidence for psilocybin’s safety and efficacy, and its FDA designation as a breakthrough treatment for depression.
 People are excited to take advantage of this new law, but there are some things you should know before participating.
 Let’s talk about where you can get legal psilocybin in Oregon.

-In the last few decades, psilocybin and other psychedelics have shown to be helpful for people with depression, anxiety, and more.
-Despite its association with the “hippie” counterculture, psilocybin and other psychedelic medicines are gaining credibility with medical researchers and rapidly gaining interest from the public1.
+In the last few decades, psilocybin and other psychedelics have been shown to be helpful for people with depression, anxiety, and more.
+Despite its association with the “hippie” counterculture, psilocybin and other psychedelic medicines are gaining credibility with medical researchers and rapidly gaining interest from the public.

-Some researchers believe psilocybin could be the most effective psychedelic for treating mental health disorders [1].
-In mood disorders such as depression, psilocybin could be a great tool to permanently ease symptoms and improve lives for patients.
+Some researchers believe psilocybin could be one of the most effective psychedelics for treating mental health disorders [1].
+In mood disorders such as depression, psilocybin could be a great tool to ease symptoms and improve the lives of patients substantially.
 Psilocybin has shown pain management benefits as well as mental ones.
 In clinical trials, it’s proved to be a helpful analgesic for migraines, chronic pain, and phantom limb pain2.

 Perhaps most importantly, psilocybin is generally safe.
-Of all psychedelics, it’s thought to be the safest.
+Of all psychedelics, it’s thought to be the safest from a physiological point of view.
 The Registry of Toxic Effects of Chemical Substances gives psilocybin a safety profile better than nicotine and aspirin1.
 It has little potential for abuse or addiction and is generally well-tolerated in a controlled environment.

 Given the positive evidence for safety and efficacy, we’re excited to see Oregon’s initiative to help people take advantage of psilocybin as a tool for self-growth and healing.
 Let’s talk about what this bill means.